-If you are especially prone to being depressed, then the isolation that comes with working at home may make you feel withdrawn and sad.
+If you are especially prone to be depressed, then the isolation that comes with working at home may make you feel withdrawn and sad.
 Taking steps to combat loneliness is an important part of any WAHM’s success.

 After considering these factors, you may decide that working at home is not right for you.
 However, thousands of people deal with these drawbacks and still have successful work at home careers.